AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![HeatScheme](https://user-images.githubusercontent.com/18485913/55666313-644ced80-584d-11e9-86c1-06162b22571e.png)

-The power circuitry is driven by an N-channel metal-oxide semiconductor field-effect transistor (MOSFET) **Q1** connected to the pulse-width modulation (PWM) capable D3 pin of the Arduino.
+The power circuitry is driven by an N-channel metal-oxide semiconductor field-effect transistor (MOSFET) **Q1** connected to the PWM capable D3 pin of the Arduino.
 A series resistor **R5** protects the microcontroller unit (MCU) **U1** in transients, while a resistor **R6** parallel to ground ensures that floating electrical states do not cause the heater to turn off accidentally.

 Normal temperatures used to melt plastics in 3D printing are over 200°C and may reach as high as 320°C for polycarbonate filaments.
 To make the experiment safer for general classroom use, the maximal temperature of the heating block is limited at ~80°C by an adjustable linear voltage regulator **U2**, which takes the external 12V input from the Vin pin of the MCU and reduces it to a voltage configured by resistors **R3** and **R4** supplying its adjustable input.